-The Gigabyte G24F 2 is the best budget gaming monitor currently available.
+The Gigabyte G24F 2 is one of the best budget gaming monitors currently available.
 There are a few alternatives also worth considering, depending on the price, but the G24F 2 is overall the most full-featured model that’ll best suit most gamers.

 The Gigabyte G24F 2 is yet another budget 24″ 1080p high refresh rate IPS gaming monitor with FreeSync!
 Here’s how it stacks up against its many alternatives.